miguelraz/miguelraz.github.io/blog/juliatorust.md

 In Rust Land, how do I get generic code?
 Well...

 I worked on like half of this code and then had to [look it up](https://doc.rust-lang.org/std/ops/trait.Add.html).
 You can run it in the [Rust Playground here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e3dd98c60fa0cdebb5f1a582599d3b0d).
-Avid readers will notice a few things:
+Avid readers will notice the following:

 0. Damn, that's a lot of boilerplate. 😣
 1. To get generics, you need a `struct` for your type, an `impl<T> $TRAIT for Point` block where the `add` function is defined, and a lot of type annotations like `Self::Output`, `Add<Output = T>` and such.
 2. There's a sort of "name spacing" with the turbo fish operator: `::<this one!>`.
 We don't get functions that can share names but differ in behaviour.
 Bummer.
+(We can omit this in Julia with some nicer outer constructors, but I think it takes from the thrust of the argument.)
 3. The `println!` function is different - it's a macro, and it runs at parse time, also like Julia's macros.
 The chars inside the `{:?}` signal that we want debug printing, that we got above with the `#[derive(Debug)]`.
 4. Oh, those `#[things(above_the_struct)]` are also macros.
-I still don't know how they're different.
-Since some traits (like the ones for copying or printing) are so boilerplate heavy and predicatble, you can get some behaviour for "free" if you add the right `#[derive(...)]` stuff in the declaration.
+I still don't know how they're different, but they seem to affect how the compiler interacts with the crate too.
+Since some traits (like the ones for copying or printing) are so boilerplate heavy and predictable, you can get some behaviour for "free" if you add the right `#[derive(...)]` stuff in the declaration.
 That's how the `c == c` works actually, it's due to the `PartialEq`.

 The main workflow feels like this:

 Slap a `<T>` in front of your struct.
-Look up the functions that are needed for each trait in the documentation.
+Look up the functions needed for each trait in the documentation.
 Setup a brief test case.
 Doesn't compile?
-See what `rustc` says and try and tack it on: maybe you missed an affine type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
+See what `rustc` says and try and tack it on some traits; maybe you missed an affine type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
 If you're asking for some generic behaviour, the compiler will complain and you'll have to add another trait implementation so that *it is damn sure* you're allowed to continue.

-I also chose a particularly easy example: there's no associated data (like a string) in my `Point<T>`, so I don't need to prove to the compiler that my data doesn't outlive its uses - those are `lifetimes`, and they can get quite hairy, but you'll run into them eventually.
+I also chose a particularly easy example: there's no associated data (like a string) in my `Point<T>`, so I don't need to prove to the compiler that my data doesn't outlive its uses - those are `lifetimes`, and they can get hairy, fast, but you'll run into them eventually.

 I also think there's a lot more syntax up front compared to Julia, and I think that's because we're writing library code here.
 Pythonistas can pick up Julia within a few hours and be productive.
 Rust has a lot more surface area to cover in learning the language: traits, impls, enums, lifetimes, pattern matching with `match`, macros, cargo flags for configuration, ownership and borrowing, Send and Sync...